GuillaumeMCK/DPAE-API-Client/README.md

 #### Constructor:

 - **`constructor(attributes: models.Dpae, prod: boolean = false)`**
-    - Initializes the `ApiDpae` object with the provided attributes and environment.
+    - Initializes the `DPAEApiClient` object with the provided attributes and environment.

 ### Models